C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 It is a command line file what you should replace your existing .bat / .cmd scripts with, One automatic updater per each game server you wish to run.

 #Features :
+steam.cmd is only dependant upon VBScript. steam-curl.cmd is dependant upon CURL and Windows Powershell.
 Works with both 32bit and 64bit architecture.
 Install game server.
 Keep server updated on a interval (interval of updates is defined in seconds).